 Recent publications provide evidence that responsive regulation is effective and include:

-- John Braithwaite, 2016 Multimethod evidence that mixed strategies of corporate deterrence work Criminology & Public Policy 15(2) (view here).
+- John Braithwaite, 2016.
+In Search of Donald Campbell: Mix and Multimethods.
+Criminology & Public Policy 15(2) (available here).

-- Ka Wai Choi, Xiaomeng Chen, Sue Wright and Hai Wu 2016 Responsive Enforcement Strategy and Corporate Compliance with Disclosure Regulations
+- Ka Wai Choi, Xiaomeng Chen, Sue Wright and Hai Wu.
+2016.
+Responsive Enforcement Strategy and Corporate Compliance with Disclosure Regulations (available at SSRN)

 - And more than 100 working papers, many based on qualitative evaluations, on Valerie Braithwaite’s Centre for Tax System Integrity website.

 - Video: Radical Ideas in Justice and Regulation, J. Braithwaite, Ronin Films, 2014.

 You can also watch a video explaining some of the key ideas in responsive regulation, below.